-6. Fund Risk Profiling service
+5. Fund Risk Profiling Service

-6.1 Introduction
+5.1 Introduction

-As described in Section 2, Dynamic Planner has a sophisticated set of client risk profiling tools which can be used by advisers and their clients to agree the most suitable investment Risk Profile on a 1 - 10 scale (with Risk Profile 1 representing the lowest risk and Risk Profile 10 the highest).
+As described in Section 2, Dynamic Planner has a sophisticated set of client risk profiling tools which can be used by advisers and their clients to agree the most suitable investment risk profile on a 1 - 10 scale (with Risk Profile 1 meaning lowest risk and Risk Profile 10 meaning highest).